Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Length - Points should be able to fit on a single line.
 Very rarely would a point occupy two lines.
 Five is right out.

-Often I see people leaving the "why" part out of their points.
+Often I see students leaving the "why" part out of their points.
 Employers not only want to see what you did and how, but also the reasoning behind the action or the impact/results that occurred because of the action.
 Otherwise it just seems like you were just told to do something and then went and did it.

 ## Example 1